DrKapilKK/WalletDApp/README.md

 2. Navigate to the project directory: cd your-repository

 3. Deploy the Ethereum blockchain smart contract.
-If you do not want to deploy, you can use the following predeployed smart contract (already availeble in the code).
+If you do not want to deploy, you can use the following predeployed smart contract (already available in the code).

 4. Run the event monitoring service: cd your-repository